 Trusty was a maker of children's pavement cycles based at the Angel Factory Colony, Edmonton, North London.
 It was established in 1959 by the principals of the defunct Aberdale Cycle Co Ltd, which made autocycles and small motorcycles at a factory (demolished in 2015) in nearby Bridport Road.
 (Thanks to Iceni CAM Magazine / Mark Daniels)

 The products of the new firm were somewhat unconventional.
-They tended to have unique frame designs, and most models had front forks attached to motorcycle-style triple clamps – triangular plates, upper and lower, that locate the forks and the upper and lower headset bearing races.
-Perhaps that was a reflection of their experience with motorised two wheelers, but, whatever their thinking, Trusty applied their singular way of doing things in spades, but in larger scale, to the Spacemaster, their open-framed, small-wheeled separable for adults.
+They tended to have unique frame designs, and most models had front forks attached to motorcycle-style triple clamps – triangular plates, upper and lower, that locate the forks (perhaps a reflection of their experience with motorised two wheelers).
+Whatever their thinking, Trusty applied their singular way of doing things in spades, but in larger scale, to the Spacemaster, their open-framed, small-wheeled separable for adults.

 A unique design